 To help bring the route to life, we have created an Interactive Route Map which you can use to explore the route in more detail.
-Our elevation graph will help you pinpoint where the climbs are located so you can start to get an idea for how you need to pace yourself on the big day.

 With over a quarter of the ride complete, it’s time to brace yourself for some beautiful Staffordshire countryside as you head towards Kinver via Bobbington and Enville.
 Leaving Staffordshire, you’ll ride into the spectacular county of Worcestershire, with Blakeshall and Wolverley being the first villages you’ll encounter.
 The second Rider Pit Stop is just after Wolverley at the Mercure Hotel, offering you a second opportunity to take a break, fuel up and push on towards Bewdley.